core-infra-svcs/dashboard-api-go/client/docs/NetworksNetworkIdFirmwareUpgradesProducts.md

 HasCamera returns a boolean if a field has been set.

-### GetVmxHost

-`func (o *NetworksNetworkIdFirmwareUpgradesProducts) GetVmxHost() NetworksNetworkIdFirmwareUpgradesProductsWireless`

-GetVmxHost returns the VmxHost field if non-nil, zero value otherwise.

-### GetVmxHostOk

-`func (o *NetworksNetworkIdFirmwareUpgradesProducts) GetVmxHostOk() (*NetworksNetworkIdFirmwareUpgradesProductsWireless, bool)`

-GetVmxHostOk returns a tuple with the VmxHost field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetVmxHost

-`func (o *NetworksNetworkIdFirmwareUpgradesProducts) SetVmxHost(v NetworksNetworkIdFirmwareUpgradesProductsWireless)`

-SetVmxHost sets VmxHost field to given value.

-### HasVmxHost

-`func (o *NetworksNetworkIdFirmwareUpgradesProducts) HasVmxHost() bool`

-HasVmxHost returns a boolean if a field has been set.

-### GetEnvironmental
+### GetCellularGateway

-`func (o *NetworksNetworkIdFirmwareUpgradesProducts) GetEnvironmental() NetworksNetworkIdFirmwareUpgradesProductsWireless`
+`func (o *NetworksNetworkIdFirmwareUpgradesProducts) GetCellularGateway() NetworksNetworkIdFirmwareUpgradesProductsWireless`

-GetEnvironmental returns the Environmental field if non-nil, zero value otherwise.
+GetCellularGateway returns the CellularGateway field if non-nil, zero value otherwise.

-### GetEnvironmentalOk
+### GetCellularGatewayOk

-`func (o *NetworksNetworkIdFirmwareUpgradesProducts) GetEnvironmentalOk() (*NetworksNetworkIdFirmwareUpgradesProductsWireless, bool)`
+`func (o *NetworksNetworkIdFirmwareUpgradesProducts) GetCellularGatewayOk() (*NetworksNetworkIdFirmwareUpgradesProductsWireless, bool)`

-GetEnvironmentalOk returns a tuple with the Environmental field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetCellularGatewayOk returns a tuple with the CellularGateway field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetEnvironmental
+### SetCellularGateway

-`func (o *NetworksNetworkIdFirmwareUpgradesProducts) SetEnvironmental(v NetworksNetworkIdFirmwareUpgradesProductsWireless)`
+`func (o *NetworksNetworkIdFirmwareUpgradesProducts) SetCellularGateway(v NetworksNetworkIdFirmwareUpgradesProductsWireless)`

-SetEnvironmental sets Environmental field to given value.
+SetCellularGateway sets CellularGateway field to given value.

-### HasEnvironmental
+### HasCellularGateway

-`func (o *NetworksNetworkIdFirmwareUpgradesProducts) HasEnvironmental() bool`
+`func (o *NetworksNetworkIdFirmwareUpgradesProducts) HasCellularGateway() bool`

-HasEnvironmental returns a boolean if a field has been set.
+HasCellularGateway returns a boolean if a field has been set.

 ### GetSensor